cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 #### 2.6.1 Draft route

 This endpoint serves to draft a contract lifecycle for the specified contract.
-Users can _EITHER_ send a `POST` request to create a new instance _OR_ send a `PUT` request to update the draft lifecycle at the following.
+Users can _EITHER_ send a `POST` request to create a new instance _OR_ send a `PUT` request to update the draft lifecycle at the following endpoint:

 ```
 <baseURL>/vis-backend-agent/contracts/draft